 The improvements listed above are prioritized based on traffic operational conditions and the timetable will be determined primarily byavailable funding.

 Tier I Corridor Alternatives

 Planning level construction estimates (including all project development costs and right-of-way) for the Tier I Corridor Alternatives are $600 million for the HOV Lanes Alternative and $250 million for the TSM Alternative (in 2015$).
-Typically, project development costs (environmental documentation, final design engineering, right-of-way administration, construction management, program oversight, public outreach and contingencies) would range from 40 to 50 percent of the estimated construction cost.
+Typically, project development costs (environmental documentation, final design engineering, right-of-way administration, construction management, program oversight, public outreach and contingencies) range from 40 to 50 percent of the estimated construction cost.